beNative/dduce/README.md

 ## TPropertyInspector ##

 This component is based on the work of **Evgeny Balabuyev**.
 You may obtain a copy of the original code at http://www.torry.net/vcl/packs/lite/extlib.zip.
-It mimics Delphi's object inspector and makes it possible to edit any published property of a component (or other class compiled with RTTI with {$M+}). at runtime.
+It mimics Delphi's object inspector and makes it possible to edit any published property of a component (or other class compiled with RTTI enabled with `{$M+}`) at runtime.

 ## TGridView ##